Can Chickens Eat Cheese? An Ultimate Guide

 • There is a chance of digestive problems such as diarrhea and bloating.

-• Cheese contains fat, which can lead to obesity in chickens.
+• Cheese contains fat, which can lead to obesity.

 • Processed cheese has a high salt content, which causes dehydration.